MegaScenes/datasheet/README.md

 ### Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?

 The dataset was curated by researchers at Cornell University in [Prof. Noah Snavely](https://www.cs.cornell.edu/~snavely/)'s group.
-This dataset was collected for a project in collaboration with researchers at Stanford University and Adobe Research in the following project: https://megascenes.github.io/.
+This dataset was collected for a project in collaboration with researchers at Stanford University and Adobe Research: https://megascenes.github.io/.

 ### Who funded the creation of the dataset?